- Calls to this hotline are currently being directed to Within Health, Fay or Eating Disorder Solutions

 While still relatively new, virtual eating disorder treatment—and virtual care of all types—is becoming increasingly popular.

-This method allows a patient to connect with their care team virtually, using video conferencing apps or other online programs.
+This method lets patients connect with their care team virtually, using video conferencing apps or other online programs.

-Virtual treatment typically represents either the last step for someone who has been through more intensive care, or the initial step for someone with a less severe condition.
-Across the board, these programs make good options for individuals who live in under-serviced areas or who may have difficulty traveling or leaving home for treatment.
+Virtual treatment typically represents either the last step for someone who has undergone more intensive care or the initial step for someone with a less severe condition.
+Overall, these programs make good options for individuals who live in under-serviced areas or who may have difficulty traveling or leaving home for treatment.

 Finding Help for an Eating Disorder